 Master of Arts in Education in Teaching English to Speakers of Other Languages

 This degree program consists of 10 courses and provides training for practicing and aspiring English as a Second Language (ESL) and English as a Foreign Language (EFL) teachers.
-Students can complete coursework entirely at that the San Diego campus or in a hybrid format.
-The hybrid curriculum consists of two weekend courses and one course per summer session.
+Students can complete coursework entirely at that the San Diego campus or they may take online classes.
 By completing this program, students gain skills to prepare for employment in adult, elementary or secondary school education.

 Other School Options